 Everywhere you look in Las Vegas hotels you’ll discover art.
 From statement pieces to the plain obscure each hotel has turned into their own art gallery.
 However, if you’re looking for something a little more cultured than playing the slots then there are several art galleries you can visit in Vegas.
 Some are home to world-renowned collections.

 The Bellagio Gallery of Fine Art had people in shock when it opened in 1998, bringing fine art to the heart of Sin City was almost an oxymoron.
+However this busy art gallery has played home to Monet and Warhol and changes exhibitions often.

 In contrast to the Bellagio’s Gallery, head to the Neon Boneyard for arguably one of the most personal to Vegas (and in my opinion most favourite) modern galleries The Neon Museum (featured as #9).